acorus-networks/juniper-automation-labs/README.md

 #### SSH to devices on lab :

-Open 3 more terminal, connnect to your POD demo server in each.
+Open 3 more terminals, connnect to your POD demo server in each.
 You should have 4 terminal opened and connected to your demo server now.
 Then SSH to each device in the lab, repeat for vqfx1, vqfx2, vqfx3, srv.

 ```